POCUMTUCK STATE OF MIND

 The 1932 Hail to the Sunrise monument in Charlemont, erected by an Improved Order of Red Men chapter with a Mohawk warrior figure placed on Pocumtuck and Abenaki land, is this laundering made architectural.
 The Bridge of Flowers is its horticultural expression.
 The bridge is a genuine civic achievement.
 The dahlias are real.
 The volunteer labor is sustained and significant.
 What is also real is that the trolley expansion displaced approximately sixty Black residents in the 1880s — a displacement almost entirely unarchived.
 The women's club that converted the abandoned trestle beginning in 1929 belonged to a movement that controlled public space, managed community narratives, and defined who belonged in ways that private-club exemptions have long shielded from accountability.
 In the same era, the KKK floated a burning cross down the Deerfield River directly beneath the bridge on a raft, with crosses burning on both hillsides.
 The beautification and the burning cross were not opposites.
 They were two instruments in the same institutional orchestra.

-The burning cross of 1924 and the public-shaming Facebook video of 2020 are not separated by ninety-one years of social progress.
+The burning cross of 1924 and the public-shaming social media campaign of 2020 are not separated by ninety-one years of social progress.
 They are ninety-one years of the same pattern wearing different clothes.

 The Seven-Layer Analysis of CCS as Belonging-Denial

-The Cold Cruel Sidestep, mapped onto the seven-layer displacement pressure framework, reads as a multi-layer belonging-denial mechanism operating simultaneously across every dimension of what makes a place worth staying in.
+Mapped onto the seven-layer displacement pressure framework, the Cold Cruel Sidestep reads as a multi-layer belonging-denial mechanism operating simultaneously across every dimension of what makes a place worth staying in.

 The CCS as Universal Mechanism